FoghornTherapeutics/FHT-nIDR/README.md

 * $x_{X1}(t)$ percentile value of replicate X1.  i.e. $x_{X1}(0.5)$ is the 50th percentile aka median of the data for replicate X1
 * $x_{X2}(t)$ percentile value of replicate X2.  i.e. $x_{X2}(0.5)$ is the 50th percentile aka median of the data for replicate X2

-To help us understand how this works we use this illustrative example for $t=0.5$ -  define:
+To help us understand how this works we use this illustrative example for $t=0.5$ .
+Define:

 * $median_{X1} = x_{X1}(t=0.5)$ the median of the data measured for replicate X1
 * $median_{X2} = x_{X2}(t=0.5)$ the median of the data measured for replicate X2